3rd Battalion, 10th Marines

 3rd Battalion 10th Marines (3/10) was an artillery battalion that consisted of four cannon firing batteries and a headquarters battery.
 The battalion was stationed at Marine Corps Base Camp Lejeune, North Carolina and its primary weapon system was the M777-A2 howitzer with a maximum effective range of 30 km and the M-252 Expeditionary Fire Support System (EFSS).
 3/10 fell under the 10th Marine Regiment and the 2nd Marine Division.
-The battalion deactivated at Camp Lejeune on 26 April 2013.
+The battalion was deactivated at Camp Lejeune on 26 April 2013.